 We need leaders at all levels of the federal government.
 As the economic, political and demographic landscapes shift, those leaders must thrive in an ever-changing, digitally connected and transparent world.
-Developing leaders requires attention to workforce trends as well as flexibility and creativity.
+Leadership development programs require attention to workforce trends as well as flexibility and creativity.

 How do public sector human resource personnel create and manage development programs for next-generation government leaders?
 Here are three keys to success.

 The best leaders are developed by cross-training in multiple areas.
 New supervisors, mid-level managers (General Schedule, or GS, 8-12) and experienced senior leaders (GS 13-14) all must understand the diverse goals of the government and the citizens they serve.
 Each agency is interconnected to others – and to the public.
 Every department relies on personnel from other parts of the organization to support the agency’s mission.
 And every government leader must be able to build teams across organizations to achieve mission success.